ddellacosta/friend-interactive-form-tutorial/README.md

 By default, Friend will hand back a redirect to `/login` when an unauthenticated user hits an authorized path (you can configure this in the second argument to authenticate, what is now an empty map, if you so desire--this is described in the [README][1] in detail).
 However, right now we don't have any way to login, so we'll resolve that by setting up a **workflow.**

 Friend uses the concept of the workflow as a way to describe the method by which a user logs in.
-This can encompass basic HTTP auth, a simple form, OpenID (the previous three workflows are provided in Friend as default workflows you can use), as well as Oauth1/[Oauth2][3], [Persona][4], or any other protocol.
+This can encompass basic HTTP auth, a simple HTML login form, OpenID (the previous three workflows are provided in Friend as default workflows you can use), as well as Oauth1/[Oauth2][3], [Persona][4], or any other protocol.

 This means that if the login method you want to use doesn't exist, you can use Friend to provide higher-level authentication and authorization abstractions, and concern yourself only with implementing the workflow for authentication with that login method.
 It also simplifies decoupling your authorization scheme from your authentication, so that the same authorization scheme can work with multiple authentication workflows transparently.